sxfszwr/JavaFx-SWT/README.md

 # JavaFx-SWT

-A Demo about how to use javafx in swt.
+A demo about how to use javafx in swt.

 ## Required Lib
 - swt
 - e(fx)clipse
 - jfxutils

-## Result
+## Screenshot

 ![](https://ws3.sinaimg.cn/large/006tNc79ly1fzffejmvedj318k0rwtdn.jpg)